 Posted by Amanda Cowles, Kahuna Intern at Hula Partners

-Kahuna was designed for how people do their business, but it will develop into something that not only manage the workforce but predict its future needs.
-As a young adult about to graduate University and enter the workforce, I can only hope that any company I work for in the future will prioritize competency management in their business plan and utilize a software like Kahuna.
+Kahuna was designed for how people do their business, but it will develop into something that not only manages the workforce but predict its future needs.
+As a young adult about to graduate from University and enter the workforce, I can only hope that any company I work for in the future will prioritize competency management in their business plan and utilize software like Kahuna.